Continuing Education Activity

 The cauda equina contains multiple nerve roots.
 When compression occurs at one level, there is an increased likelihood of compression at multiple, possibly bilateral, nerve roots simultaneously.
 The pain will often occur alongside neurological deficits.
 Nerve roots injury can occur at any disc level.

-L2, L3, L4 lumbar radiculopathy are considered a group.
+L2, L3, and L4 lumbar radiculopathies are considered a group.
 This group has a marked overlap of the innervation of the anterior thigh muscles.
-An acute injury in the distribution of L2, L3, L4 will most commonly present with the patient experiencing radiating back pain to the anterior aspect of the thigh, which may progress into their knee, and possibly radiate to the medial aspect of the lower leg, into the foot.
-On examination, patients can have weakness in knee extension, hip adduction, and or hip flexion.
+An acute injury in the distribution of L2, L3, and L4 will most commonly present with the patient experiencing radiating back pain to the anterior aspect of the thigh, which may progress into their knee, and possibly radiate to the medial aspect of the lower leg, into the foot.
+On examination, patients can have weakness during knee extension, hip adduction, and or hip flexion.
 There is often a loss of sensation over the anterior thigh along the area of pain.
 The patient may show a reduced patellar reflex (L4).
-Activities that can make symptoms worse include coughing, leg straightening, or sneezing.
+Activities that can make the symptoms worse include coughing, leg straightening, or sneezing.

-The marked motor deficit patterns characterized by an L5 or S1 radiculopathy, help aid in their diagnosis compared to other radiculopathies: L4, and S1 nerve roots have their distinct innervations for sensation and muscle strength testing.
+The marked motor deficit patterns characterized by an L5 or S1 radiculopathy help aid in their diagnosis compared to other radiculopathies.
+L4 and S1 nerve roots have their distinct innervations for sensation and muscle strength testing.

 A contralateral straight leg raising test is the passive flexion of the quadriceps with the leg in extension and foot in dorsiflexion of the unaffected leg by the physician.
 This test is positive when the unaffected leg reproduces radicular symptoms in the patient's affected limb.
 However, the straight leg raising test is more sensitive but less specific than the contralateral straight leg raising test.